 Here’s what to do (if you run into any problems, email firstname.lastname@example.org and someone will help):

-1. Go to meetup.com.
+2. Go to meetup.com.
 Follow the instructions for setting up an account (it's free).
-List your neighborhood, city or county.

-4. After you join your group, we’ll introduce you to your regional coordinator, and make you an assistant organizer for your group.
+5. After you join your group, your OCA regional coordinator will make you a co-organizer for your group.
 Your regional coordinator will be on hand to answer questions.

-5. Once you are an assitant organizer for your group, you can schedule your first meetup (Click on “Home,” then click on “Schedule a meetup.”)
+6. Once you are an co-organizer for your group, you can schedule your first meetup (Click on “Home,” then click on “Schedule a meetup.”)